limecakeio/pepio/README.md

 # pepio
-pepio is a framework for developing console-based scavanger hunts for educationla purposes
+pepio is a framework for developing console-based scavanger hunts for educational purposes